top of page

 We're told that the Ottawa Valley timber industry began on June 11, 1806 with the launching of Philemon Wright's Columbo, the first square-timber raft on the Ottawa River ... and basically, that's true.
 Philemon Wright was the man who made it happen.
 But when pondering how that came to be, the first questions that historians might have asked were, how the heck does a farmer become a timber baron?
 How exactly did he have the wherewithal to get that done?
 And, he couldn't have done that alone, could he?

-At least one historian (who obviously knew so much about farming) explained it this way: When Philemon first saw the Ottawa Valley from the top of a pine tree he said "Golly gee willikers, lookit' all the trees!
-That's just gotta mean this land is going to be great for growing crops!" but then Philemon cleared the land, and sadly, he found the soil to be too thin & rocky for farming.
+At least one historian who obviously knew so much about farming! (sarcasm...) explained it this way: When Philemon first saw the Ottawa Valley from the top of a pine tree he said "Golly gee willikers, lookit' all the trees!
+That's just gotta mean this land is going to be great for growing crops!
+But then Philemon cleared the land, sadly, he found the soil to be too thin & rocky for farming."
 So ... he started the timber industry instead!
+Makes sense, right?

 That version of things sure doesn't make Philemon look terribly bright, does it?
 Once you put the real story together, though, it's actually the historian who was one pine tree short of a forest.

-That story ignored the historical fertility of the Ottawa Valley, borne out by the reports to the Crown from Joseph Bouchette, the Surveyor General of Lower Canada in Philemon's day, which gave glowing descriptions of Philemon's farm community as one of the most successful in North America.
+That story ignored the historical fertility of the Ottawa Valley, borne out by the reports to the Crown from Joseph Bouchette, the Surveyor General of Lower Canada in Philemon's day, that gave glowing descriptions of Philemon's farm community as one of the most successful and bountiful in North America.

 From the plough to the axe

-With a little digging (pardon the pun) into farming practices of the 19th century, however, some of those questions can be answered.
+WITH a little digging (pardon the pun) into farming practices of the 19th century, some of those questions can now be answered.

 So, Philemon had everything he needed except, perhaps, for an inexhaustible supply of money.
 His plan was to have a cash crop as soon as possible that he could sell in Montreal, in order to resupply the coffers before his money ran out - and he almost succeeded.